 Because of this, you can overdraft your account at virtually any gas station if your bank approves it.
 For more information, we went straight to the source of overdraft issues and policies: the banks.
 Whether or not you overdraft will depend on how much money is in your bank account, the total amount of your purchase, and the overdraft policies that apply to your bank account.

 Bank Overdraft Policies

 Exact policies differ by bank, but there are some commonalities.
 We checked the overdraft policies of six major U.S. banks (Bank of America, Capital One, Chase, Citibank, Fifth Third, and Wells Fargo) and found the following:

 - All of the banks we checked offered options for overdraft coverage and protection.
-You should contact your bank or check your account management portal online to see specific details for your bank and account type, but common options include:
+You should contact your bank or check your online account management portal for specific details for your bank and account type, but common options include: